Ronan Kratt: Club career

 In 2020, Kratt played with Ottawa South United in the Première ligue de soccer du Québec.

 In the 2021–22 season, he spent most of the season with SSV Ulm's U19 side, but made one appearance for the senior side in the fourth tier Regionalliga Südwest on March 19 against Mainz 05 II as a late-game substitute.

 On June 17, 2022, Kratt signed a professional contract with Canadian Premier League club York United, effective the beginning of July.
 He made his debut on July 8, starting the match against Forge FC.
 He scored his first goal in the next game on July 15 against Pacific FC.
 After the season, York arranged for him to go on a training stint with Werder Bremen II.

 In January 2023, he joined Werder Bremen II on loan until July 1, with a purchase option that would activate if Kratt makes a certain number of appearances.
 Bremen would activate their option in June 2023, signing Kratt on a permanent transfer.
 On August 16, 2023, he scored a hat-trick in a 14–1 victory over Brinkumer SV.
 In December 2024, he requested and was granted a termination of the remainder of his contract and he returned to Canada.

-On December 31, 2024, it was announced that he would join Pacific FC in the Canadian Premier League on a two-year contract with a option for 2027.
+On December 31, 2024, it was announced that he would join Pacific FC in the Canadian Premier League on a two-year contract with an option for 2027.
 On April 5, 2025, in the first match of the season, he scored a highlight reel goal, for his first goal with the club, in a 2-0 victory over Valour FC.
 In May 2025, he suffered an ACL injury causing him to miss the remainder of the season.

 International career

 Being a dual citizen, Kratt is eligible to play for both Canada and the United States.

-In April 2016, he attended a couple of camps at the United States Soccer Training Centre with the United States youth teams.
+In April 2016, he attended a couple of camps at the United States Soccer Training Centre with the United States youth soccer teams.

 In April 2022, he was named to a training camp for the Canada U20 team.
 He made his debut in a pair of friendlies that month against Costa Rica U20.